 But instead of one, three cocoa producer organizations have emerged since the 2nd World Cocoa Conference in 2014 - The International CoCoa Farmers Organization (ICCFO) World Cocoa Producers Organization (WCPO) and the World Cocoa Farmers Organization (WCFO).

-The ICCO – whose members are governments - arranged a ‘Cocoa Producers Forum’ on the first day of the 3
+The ICCO – whose members are governments - arranged a ‘Cocoa Producers Forum’ on the first day of the 3rd World Cocoa Conference on June 22, 2016, intending to merge these three farmer groups.

 The forum was dedicated to cocoa farmers.
 Other stakeholders in the supply chain – including the press – were not permitted entry.